BebopCode/Plant-Identification-Using-CNN/README.md

-To use your own database add it to a root folder and change the python code to point to the file
+To use your own database add it to the root folder and change the python code to point to the file